 The path is a significant addition to the Frankston and Mornington Peninsula walking and cycling networks.

-Southern Way has contracted Lend Lease to maintain and operate the freeway from the day of opening throughout the 25 year Peninsula Link concession period.
-Southern Way and Lend Lease will need to meet key performance indicators coverings areas including maintenance and environmental management.
+Southern Way has contracted Service Stream to maintain and operate the freeway from the day of opening throughout the 25 year Peninsula Link concession period.
+Southern Way and Service Stream will need to meet key performance indicators coverings areas including maintenance and environmental management.
 This will ensure the freeway is operated effectively and handed back to the Government in excellent condition after 25 years.

-Lend Lease is responsible for maintaining around 25 kilometres of path, generally the sections that run adjacent to Peninsula Link.
-Lend Lease will pay particular attention to graffiti and vandalism and will aim to remove all graffiti as quickly as possible.
+Service Stream is responsible for maintaining around 25 kilometres of path, generally the sections that run adjacent to Peninsula Link.
+Service Stream will pay particular attention to graffiti and vandalism and will aim to remove all graffiti as quickly as possible.
 This will be monitored through:

 The sections of the path that do not run adjacent to Peninsula Link, for instance in Patterson Lakes, will be maintained by the relevant local council.
 The Peninsula Link Trail spans across three municipalities, Kingston City Council, Frankston City Council and Mornington Peninsula Shire Council.